jon-harper/E34M1/docs/tour.md

 ## Overview

-E34M1 replaces most of stock EVA 3 but is still compatible with stock hotends, extruders, and shrouds.
+Hotends, extruders, and most shrouds are compatible between EVA 3 and E34M1, but the core components of the toolhead are different.
 This tour introduces E34M1 and the larger EVA 3 ecosystem.

 <div markdown class="grid">
 <div markdown class="card">